arks-org/arkspec/draft-kunze-ark.md

 Also, for a given identifier, the "responder" (last resolver) for an object request may be different from the responder for a metadata request.
-While maintenance of objects and their metadata are often co-located in one organization, for technical reasons it is not uncommon that requests for objects and metadata are forwarded to different responders.
+While maintenance of objects and their metadata often takes place within one organization, the responder for object requests may be different from the responder for metadata requests.
 To add credibility to a persistence promise, it can be useful to maintain a secondary copy of object metadata at an external and publicly visible resolver.
 For example, N2T.net was originally designed to store a secondary copy of metadata for many